RockitBootcamp/Student-Resources/JavaScript/12 Loops/README.md

 Since `i` represents each index of the array, we can access the values by stating `list[i]`.

-### For-Each Loops
+### forEach Loops

 The previous loops are very traditional and most programming languages will have a while-loop, a for-loop, and something that closely resembles JavaScript's for-in loop.
-However, JavaScript (as of version 5) has a new type of loop which is a bit more exotic called the for-each loop.
+However, JavaScript (as of version 5) has a new type of loop which is a bit more exotic called the `forEach` loop.
 The reason why it's more exotic is because it's the only one in the group that has a callback function:

 ```js
 var animals = ['puppies', 'kittens', 'ducklings'];